Rodolfo González Cruz: Arrival to Peru and main position as religious leader

+Last years

 In 2018 he left the position of treasurer and official World Missionary Movement at the National Convention in Colombia at the La Macarena Show Center, Medellín due to his age and personal decision.

 On July 14, 2021, the Cuban leader decides to end his ministry in the July 28 temple, leaving it in the hands of the Peruvian pastor and theologian, Luis Meza Bocanegra in a thanksgiving service for his long career, in which he received tributes for the believers and would mention: “Beloved people of God, I appreciate your love and appreciation for the missionary work that the Lord has allowed me to carry out.
 All this time we have seen the fidelity of our Creator guarding and guiding this precious work.
 We are in victory and there is still work to be done.
 Forward church of the Lord!"
 After this ceremony, González would continue to participate in different outstanding events of the work together with pastors from various regional presbyteries.

 Personal life

 On February 8, 1956, he married Yolanda Porro, whom he widowed.
 Not much time passed and he would join in marriage to the Puerto Rican pastor and missionary, Rita Vázquez on December 15, 1996.

-In 2011 his longest-serving preacher and former son-in-law of González, Fernando Moreno, resigned from the World Missionary Movement due to financing problems that led to an organizational lawsuit, in response he would call his detractors the "sons of the devil".
+In 2011 his longest-serving preacher and former son-in-law of González, Fernando Moreno, resigned from the Worldwide Missionary Movement due to financing problems that led to an organizational lawsuit, in response he would call his detractors the "sons of the devil".